Burson Audio Timekeeper amplifier

 Keeping up with the Timekeeper

 Looking at the rear of the unit, there are two sets of speaker connections, a thermostat-controlled internal fan (that I’m told comes on only under extreme conditions), a pair of RCA inputs, a single XLR (for bridge mode only), an XLR/RCA selector switch and a power switch directly above themale IEC.
-A 230/115-volt selector switch, located adjacent to the male IEC, insures the Timekeeper’s worldwide adaptability.
+A 230/115-volt selector switch, located adjacent to the male IEC, ensures the Timekeeper’s worldwide adaptability.

 One at a Time

-George Benson’s rendition of the classic song Unforgettable, from his latest CD “Inspiration: A Tribute to Nat King Cole,” has been getting a lot of play since its release in early June.This cut features Wynton Marsalis on trumpet and his playing is captured splendidly through this amp.
+George Benson’s rendition of the classic song Unforgettable, from his latest CD “Inspiration: A Tribute to Nat King Cole,” has been receiving a lot of play since its release in early June.
+This cut features Wynton Marsalis on trumpet, and his playing is captured splendidly through this amp.
 What I particularly enjoyed was the Timekeeper’s ability to capture Benson’s velvety-rich vocal phrasings while simultaneously allowing the strings to effortlessly soar above his voice.
-The transition from vocals to instruments—violins, bass and drums—was surprisingly smooth and presented in proper harmonic relationship giving the listening experience a sense of realism I hadn’t expected in this price range.
+The transition from vocals to instruments—violins, bass, and drums—was surprisingly smooth and presented in proper harmonic relationship, giving the listening experience a sense of realism I hadn’t expected in this price range.

 It is interesting to note that with small monitors which generally roll-off somewhere around 50 Hz, sustaining a convincing frequency balance – one that doesn’t drop precipitously – is demanding of any amplifier, (especially when the loudspeaker isn’t as inefficient as the Rebecca).
 Having the extra power of bridged mode gave the music a sense of enhanced life and scale, particularly in the low-end.
-No, the bass didn’t become room rattling but it did become solid enough to convince a couple of friends that a subwoofer must be tucked away in a corner.
+No, the bass didn’t become room rattling, but it did become solid enough to convince a couple of friends that a subwoofer must be tucked away in a corner.
 In short, the Rebeccas not only liked the extra power, they absolutely thrived on it.

-A pair of Burson Audio Timekeeper amplifiers retail for around $5,200, which places them among some steep competition.
-Hooked up to my pair of TIDAL Piano Cera loudspeakers (coming in a $24,000 retail), the Timekeepers performed way beyond what one would expect for their asking price.Of course the sense of scale and dynamic intensity is much greater with this combination than the Rebecca monitors—or any other mini-monitor I can think of.
+A pair of Burson Audio Timekeeper amplifiers retails for around $5,200, which places them among some steep competition.
+Hooked up to my pair of TIDAL Piano Cera loudspeakers (coming in a $24,000 retail), the Timekeepers performed way beyond what one would expect for their asking price.
+Of course, the sense of scale and dynamic intensity is much greater with this combination than the Rebecca monitors—or any other mini-monitor I can think of.

 The 200-watt Beyond Frontiers Tulip integrated, hybrid amplifier ($18,000), as well as the Behold Gentile (also around $18,000) are far more expensive than a pair of Timekeepers.
-However, the Timekeepers in bridged mode never seemed to be bothered that they were up against far pricier competition.
+However, the Timekeepers in bridged mode never seemed to be bothered by the fact that they were up against far pricier competition.
 Rather, they concentrated on letting the music through in a most natural and unfettered way.

 Price: $2,600.00 USA